A domestic violence charge could ruin your life. Talk to an experienced Rhode Island Domestic Violence Lawyer today to learn about your rights!

 Hire an Experienced Rhode Island Domestic Violence Attorney

 Our goal is always to achieve the best possible outcome for our domestic violence cases.
 We'll review your unique situation and outline the best and strongest plan for you.
 Fortunately, it is possible to have your case dismissed, reduce your charges, or receive lesser penalties.
 This reduction in penalties or charges can make a huge difference in how it impacts your life.

 We know the stigma of domestic violence can have a negative impact on your personal life, your career, and more.
 Having a skilled and experienced attorney on your side and fighting for your rights can lessen the negative impact any charges may have on your life.
 Our number one priority is to protect you and to get you the most positive end result possible.
-Give us a call today for a free consultation to discuss your options.
+Give Rhode Island Domestic Violence Attorney Kensley Barrett a call today for a no obligation domestic violence defense strategy session.